Cllr. Anna Mbachu Returns Deputy Chair, Council of Igbo Communities, UK

 As part of measures to push the organization forward, she promised to work with the leadership of the council to ensure that issues and conflicts are resolved amicable in Igbo communities in UK using the peace initiative document that was launched in 2019.

-Chief Ezemakam noted that, some of these standards are laid down in the Peace and Harmony booklet produced by CIC UK in conjunction with other leading organisations in the UK
+Chief Ezemakam noted that, some of these standards are laid down in the Peace and Harmony booklet produced by CIC UK in conjunction with other leading organizations in the UK

 The congress also organizes investment summits to showcase opportunities in Igbo land to investors.